Lydia Bean: Career

 Bean was an assistant professor of sociology at Baylor University.
 She later became a fellow at New America and a faculty research associate at the University of Texas at Arlington.
+She owns Equipa, a management consulting firm.

 2020 Texas House of Representatives election

 Bean was a Democratic candidate campaigning against incumbent Republican Matt Krause for District 93 in the 2020 Texas House of Representatives election.
 Priorities of her campaign included Medicaid expansion and fully funding public schools.
 Bean has been endorsed by pro-LGBT rights group Equality Texas.
 She has also been endorsed by the advocacy group, the National Democratic Redistricting Committee.

 A coalition that includes the National Democratic Redistricting Committee, the Texas House Democratic Campaign Committee, the Future Now Fund, The People PAC, and The Creative Resistance included Bean, along with 10 other Democratic candidates, in a $1.1 million digital advertising campaign.
 Two years prior, Bean's mother ran for the statehouse seat, spending $30,000 and receiving 46 percent of the vote.